viparitakarani/Python_Repo/Instagram/README.md

 # Instagram Profile data
-get our own instagram profile data
+get our own instagram profile data and map the location  into Location type using goole api